Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

-There {is a} crucial difference between the local RSIs at maximal and non-maximal WPs.
-Local RSIs at maximal WPs remain invariant under {\it all} adiabatic processes and are thus topological invariants.
+There is a crucial difference between the local RSIs at maximal and non-maximal WPs.
+Local RSIs at maximal WPs remain invariant under all adiabatic processes and are thus topological invariants.
 In contrast, local RSIs at non-maximal WPs $W'$ may change when site-symmetry irreps are moved from $W'$ to another connected maximal WP $W$.
 The irreps at WP $W$ may further be moved to another non-maximal WP $W''$ connected to $W$.
 For example, $(^1\bar{E} ^2\bar{E})_{2f}$ at $2f(x,1/2)$ can be moved to $1d(1/2,1/2)$ by tuning the free real parameter $x$ without breaking any symmetry, as shown in Fig.~\ref{fig:rsi}\textbf{c}.
 Then, this irrep can be deformed to $2(\bar{E})_{1d}$.
 Moreover, $2(\bar{E})_{1d}$ can be further deformed to $(^1\bar{E} ^2\bar{E})_{2h}$, as the WP $2h$ is connected to WP $1a$ (see Fig.~\ref{fig:rsi}\textbf{c}).
 During this adiabatic process, the local RSI at WP $2f$ ($2h$), $m[(^1\bar{E} ^2\bar{E})_{2f}]$ ($m[(^1\bar{E} ^2\bar{E})_{2h}]$) mod 2, changes from 1 (0) to 0 (1).

 The above example demonstrates why local RSIs at non-maximal WPs cannot serve as topological invariants.
 Below, we introduce the SRSIs that address this issue.
-For a detailed review of local RSIs, see Sec.~SII of the SM~\cite{supple}.
+For a detailed review of local RSIs, see SN 2.

-\section{Stable Real-Space Invariants}
+\subsection{Stable Real-Space Invariants}